danielparthier/Vogt-et-al-2024/README.md

 available you can reduce also the number of parallel chains (`n_chains`).
 Running the model on your machine can take some time.
-Be aware that in the current state the estimation is computationally intensive and can depending on the size of the data set take several hours.
+Be aware that in the current state the estimation is computationally intensive and can, depending on the size of the data set, take several hours.
 The simple data set analysing the different retinals (as shown here), however, will take roughly 20 minutes.